ttaomae/time-calc/README.md

 Operations are evaluated in standard order.
 That is, multiplication and division, followed by addition and subtraction, with operators of the same precedence evaluated left to right.
 Additionally, parentheses can be used to group sub-expressions to override the normal order or operations.
-No precendence is given to operations involving times versus numbers.
+No precedence is given to operations involving times versus numbers.

 A time can be expressed in one of the following formats:
 * *h*:*mm*:*ss*[.*sss*]